Towards Browser Controls to Protect Cookies from Malicious Extensions: On the Extent of Extension Threats

 \subsection{Extension API Permissions' Landscape}

 The above examples highlight how certain extension APIs can be leveraged to steal and modify cookies (including session cookies).
 To determine the prevalence of these permissions we crawled Chrome's and Firefox's extension repositories: the Chrome Web Store \cite{chrome_web_store} and \textit{addons.mozilla.org} (AMO) \cite{firefox_amo}.
 As of March 2024, we identified 122,951 Chrome and 37,783 Firefox extensions.
 However, of the extensions identified, we could only pull the manifests of 119,152 Chrome and 37,631 Firefox extensions for analysis.
-Appendix \ref{sec:scraping_appendix} discusses the scrape and identified extensions in greater detail.
-We also identified several Chrome Apps and Android extensions which we discuss in Appendix \ref{sec:app_appendix}.
-All extensions discovered and manifests analyzed are available in our public repository \cite{anonymous642_cream}.
+Appendix \ref{sec:scraping_appendix} discusses how we scraped each extension in greater detail.
+We also identified several Chrome Apps and Android extensions.
+As Chrome Apps are deprecated on all systems except ChromeOS (where the deprecation is ongoing) \cite{chrome_apps} and only 22 extensions were marked as Andriod, we exclude them from our main analysis.
+Instead, we analyze the discovered Apps and Android variants in Appendix \ref{sec:app_appendix}.
+All extensions and manifests analyzed are available in our public repository \cite{anonymous642_cream}.